serokell/blog-posts/typescript-for-haskellers/article.md

 type Succ<N extends Nat> = { n: N };
 ```

-With a simple `Nat` definition, we are able to make something useful.
+With a simple `Nat` definition, we can make something useful.

-Let's try to create a type-safe vector that will store its length in type.
+Let's create a type-safe vector that will store its length in type.

-Empty vector will be simply be a `"nil"`.
+Empty vector will simply be a `"nil"`.

 ```typescript
 type Nil = "nil";